Log in

 Wondering if I should keep renting.

-Or if I should figure out how to buy a home.
+Or if I should figure out how to buy my first home.

 I didn't know anything about homebuying.

-And wasn't sure if I could get a loan to buy one.
+And wasn't sure if I could get a home loan.

 But after doing a little research.